PURCHASE COLLEGE CATALOG 2016–18

 Princes, Priests, and Peasants

 HIS 2120 / 3 credits / Alternate years

 A survey of the history of Europe in the Middle Ages (1000–1400).
 Topics include the expansion of the frontiers of European civilization, the changing forms of intellectual and religious life, and the growth of towns and trade.

 History of Journalism

-HIS 2150 Refer to JOU 2150 in Journalism Courses for description.
+JOU 2150 Refer to Journalism Courses for description.

 Colonial Latin America

 HIS 2170 / 3 credits / Alternate years

 An introductory survey of the history of the Spanish and Portuguese conquest and colonization of the Americas from 1450 to 1810, i.e., from the late preconquest period to the Latin American struggle for independence.
 Lectures, readings, and discussions provide an overview of the economic, political, social, and cultural dimensions of colonization.